 Curriculum One also supports students at lunch and break time at Buddy Club

-All teachers are responsible for meeting the needs of all students with Special Educational Needs in there classrooms, including when there is a TA present, through high quality first teaching and appropriate differentiation.
+All teachers are responsible for meeting the needs of all students with Special Educational Needs in their classrooms, including when there is a TA present, through high quality first teaching and appropriate differentiation.

 Students’ needs are identified through: